hashicorp/vagrant/website/source/docs/boxes.html.md

 ~> **Namespaces do not guarantee canonical boxes!** A common misconception is that a namespace like "ubuntu" represents the canonical space for Ubuntu boxes.
 This is untrue.
-Namespaces on Atlas behave very similarly to namespaces on GitHub, for example.
+Namespaces on Vagrant Cloud behave very similarly to namespaces on GitHub, for example.
 Just as GitHub's support team is unable to assist with issues in someone's repository, HashiCorp's support team is unable to assist with third-party published boxes.